jackstenglein/career-fair-api/README.md

 * `organization` (Organization, required) - The organization hosting the career fair
 * `students` ([User]) - A list of the students that have signed up for the career fair
 * `employers` ([User]) - A list of the employers that will attend the fair

+### Interaction

+The Interaction model represents a single interaction between employer and student.
+The Interaction model has the following attributes:
+* `employer` (User, required) - The employer involved in the interaction
+* `student` (User, required) - The student involved in the interaction
+* `fair` (Fair, required) - The fair the interaction happened at